<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 StrongDM is a centralized control system for identity and access management (IAM) that gives administrators the ability to set granular permissions and obtain end-to-end visibility on servers, applications, clouds, and clusters.

-While it's a complete Dynamic Access Management (DAM) platform, StrongDM is one of the best Azure Key Vault alternatives for credentials and secrets management.
+While it's a complete Zero Trust PAM platform, StrongDM is one of the best Azure Key Vault alternatives for credentials and secrets management.
 Through connectivity with popular secrets management tools, it allows centralized storage and provisioning of user passwords, secure shell (SSH) keys, and other sensitive credential data.

 Use cases